Should You Manage the VMPI Integration Through a Visa Facilitator?

 A VMPI request has 141 data fields.
 The more data fields the merchant can supply, the more compelling the response will be and the greater the chance of resolving the dispute.

 Merchants need to connect all three of these platforms to VMPI in order to relay necessary information.
-A Visa facilitator would already have a technical connection with these platforms.
+A Visa facilitator could more easily make these necessary technical connections.
 Incorporating VMPI would essentially be just a simple flip of a switch.

 What is Involved in the VMPI Integration Process?